 Use Your New Domain

-Access and manage your new domain after creating a stack with Oracle WebLogic Cloud.
+Access and manage your new domain after creating a stack with Oracle WebLogic Server for Oracle Cloud Infrastructure.

 - View and manage the cloud resources that were created to support your domain.
 See View the Cloud Resources for a Domain.